Ngäbe-Buglé Comarca: Adversity and modernity

 The Ngäbe-Buglé experience much adversity as a result of contemporary conditions.
 As localized problems of land and crop shortage grow into a more generalized issue, and it becomes more difficult to generate capital in a shrinking labor market, malnutrition is prevalent, especially in children and expecting mothers.
 Attempts to generate capital by becoming a migrant worker also have negative social effects including added strains on family structure and increased pressure on women to provide for their children alone.
 The dispersed nature of the population also makes existing medical care hard to access, and a general lack of potable water and sanitation services cause a myriad of health problems.
 Lack of sufficient infrastructure and under provision of social services by the government is often the root of many problems that plague the most rural areas.

-Prevalence of poor Spanish skills is also an issue as Guaymí people are often unaware of legal rights and hence either fail to communicate complaints or to use the paths of legal recourse available to them when it would be beneficial to do so.
+Prevalence of poor Spanish skills is also an issue as Ngäbe-Buglé people are often unaware of legal rights and hence either fail to communicate complaints or to use the paths of legal recourse available to them when it would be beneficial to do so.
 This condition especially affects women because far fewer of them speak Spanish than men.
 Levels of secondary education are also low in the comarca Ngäbe-Buglé as children are financially limited and transportation to secondary schooling presents a great challenge for many families.
 As a result, only ~18% of children ages 15–19 in the comarca Ngöbe-Buglé have schooling beyond the sixth grade.

-Finally, many Guaymí communities are threatened by environmental degradation caused by both farming and government or corporate exploitation of their land.
+Finally, many Ngäbe-Buglé communities are threatened by environmental degradation caused by both farming and government or corporate exploitation of their land.
 The Cerro Colorado copper deposit, one of the world's largest deposits of copper ore is located in the comarca Ngäbe-Buglé.
 Mining in the area, although it is legal because the property rights of subsurface resources belong to the state, poses a great environmental threat as waste materials from extraction and processing pollute local watersheds.
 Although they may provide temporary income, mining endeavors also have many adverse social and cultural effects in the comarca and most natives are opposed to mineral exploitation on their lands.